mobiletoly/go-oversync/docs/documentation/advanced-concepts.md

   - in DB (`SELECT EXISTS(...)
 FROM parent_table WHERE ref_col=@val`).
 - If missing → status: invalid with reason `fk_missing` and details.

-- Payload key conversion: if a `TableHandler` is registered it may implement `ConvertReferenceKey(fieldName string, payloadValue any) (any, error)` to translate encoded payload values (e.g., base64-encoded UUIDs or hex blobs) into DB-comparable forms during FK checks.
+- Payload key conversion: if a `MaterializationHandler` is registered it may implement `ConvertReferenceKey(fieldName string, payloadValue any) (any, error)` to translate encoded payload values (e.g., base64-encoded UUIDs or hex blobs) into DB-comparable forms during FK checks.
 Conversion errors map to `invalid.bad_payload`.

 3.3 SAVEPOINT per change
 ```sql